Get the most from your school residential trip: 10 top tips

 Get teachers involved

-Residential trips provide valuable opportunities for breaking down barriers between teachers and pupils.
+School residential trips provide valuable opportunities for breaking down barriers between teachers and pupils.
 It’s likely there will be an external provider providing some or all of the activities, so teachers are free to get involved themselves, alongside their pupils, building relationships and improving communication without the normal teacher/pupil relationship restrictions in place.
-When planning the trip think about inviting teachers that would benefit the most from this relationship building experience, and brief them in advance so they come prepared to be active participants, rather than simply adopting the role of chaperone.
+When planning the school residential trip think about inviting teachers that would benefit the most from this relationship building experience, and brief them in advance so they come prepared to be active participants, rather than simply adopting the role of chaperone.

 Build resilience – encourage wins and losses

-On the trip pupils will benefit from the opportunity to try new activities, and there are likely to be winners and losers.
+On the school residential trip pupils will benefit from the opportunity to try new activities, and there are likely to be winners and losers.
 Use the opportunity to build resilience by teaching children that it’s okay to lose.
 Reward and acknowledge the achievement of personal goals, and encourage perseverance over and above simply coming first, or climbing highest.

-With your learning objectives and itinerary in mind, think about setting goals in advance for different elements of the trip – teamwork, social skills, resilience etc. Take the time to observe and record individual successes and achievements over the course of the trip, and build in time either during the trip or back in the classroom for sharing and celebrating these with the whole group.
+With your learning objectives and itinerary in mind, think about setting goals in advance for different elements of the residential trip – teamwork, social skills, resilience etc. Take the time to observe and record individual successes and achievements over the course of the trip, and build in time either during the trip or back in the classroom for sharing and celebrating these with the whole group.
 If every child comes away with at least one thing they can be proud of that has been recognised and celebrated by their peers, this will go a long way to building confidence and reinforcing positive behaviour.

-Let the pupils take the lead
+Let the pupils take the lead on their school residential trip

 Time spent away from the classroom could provide a rare opportunity for pupils to take the lead.
 Encourage pupils to adopt leadership roles, modelling behaviour and for activities where they may feel more confident, showing the group how it’s done, before supporting them as they take part.
 You may find pupils that are quiet and disengaged in class come into their own when taking on these new activities.
-Encouraging them to build on their strengths and take the lead in supporting their peers will build confidence that will benefit them on the trip, and back in the classroom.
+Encouraging them to build on their strengths and take the lead in supporting their peers will build confidence that will benefit them on the school residential trip, and back in the classroom.

-Record it for posterity
+Record your school residential trip for posterity

 Don’t forget to document your trip.
 As well as providing a reference point to guide work back in the classroom, it can also double as a way to share the trip highlights with the school and parents.
 Encourage pupils to write a diary, and build time into the daily agenda for them to reflect on their day and write their diary entry.
 If practical, think about a daily blog that you could share on your school’s social media so parents can see what their children are up to, while also giving prospective parents an insight into the interesting and engaging educational experiences your school provides.
 Take lots of photos and, if possible, videos, and as a post-trip task set pupils the challenge of editing them down to create a video diary documenting the event.